alinex/node-monitor/README.md

 In the future there will also be:

+- alinex-monitor-action -
+  actions to be called

 - alinex-monitor-rest -
   a rest interface to connect to other services
 - alinex-monitor-controller -
   wrapper over sensor to react on changes
 - alinex-monitor-collector -
   a longtime storage for collected data for analysis
-- alinex-monitor-action -
-  an alert system with possible auto repair
 - alinex-monitor-frontend -
   a web frontend application
 - alinex-monitor-shell -